bitcoin-resources/bitcoin-resources.github.io/collections/_articles/bitcoin-miners-beware-invalid-blocks-need-not-apply.md

 archive: https://archive.md/cbCsy
 series:
 seriesnr:
-quote: Bitcoin is an impenetrable fortress of validation.
+quote: "Bitcoin is an impenetrable fortress of validation."
 ---